Anchors & Correspondents

 - Photo Name

 - Talent Name

 - Kris Van Cleave

 Prior to joining CBS Newspath, Van Cleave was a reporter and anchor for nearly eight years at WJLA-TV and NewsChannel 8 in Washington, D.C.
 While there, he covered the mass shooting at Washington’s Navy Yard, the Virginia Tech massacre and the 2012 South Carolina GOP presidential primary.
-He also reported from outside the White House the night news broke that Osama bin Laden was killed; he broadcast from Haiti after the devastating earthquake; and he traveled to Afghanistan to cover local troops.
+He also reported from outside the White House the night news broke that Osama bin Laden was killed, broadcasted from Haiti after the devastating earthquake and traveled to Afghanistan to cover local troops.
 Van Cleave also anchored NewsChannel 8’s 6:00 PM newscast.